srele96/sk-experiments/TOPICS.md

 # List of potential topics for research

+- Prettier plugins - Format imports alphabetically and group by type
 - JavaScript "asynchronous" nature - How does it really work?
 - HTML script tag attributes - How does browser handle script tags?
 - Currying with practical use cases